awenny/mydocs/docs/source/ssl_certificate.rst

 Let's Encrypt
 =============

-This nice services (https://letsencrypt.org) provides you with free certificates.
-But there are two important things to know:
+This nice service (https://letsencrypt.org) provides you with free certificates.
+But there are three important things to know:

 #.
 With the tool ``certbot`` you should obtain certificates from your command
-   line
+   line.
+It makes things easier.
 #.
-The URL(s) you're registering must be available from the internet, as Let's
+The URL(s) you're registering must be reachable from the internet, as Let's
-   Encrypt wants to verify them.
+   Encrypt wants to verify them (tries to connect to).
+#.
+They must be renewed every three months.
+But you will get a reminder in
+   advance.

 Certbot
 =======